gkjohnson/collaborative-code-editor/README.md

 # collaborative-code-editor

 Collaborative Ace Editor example with selection synchronization, active user display, and real time text collaboration using ShareDB.
-The purpose of this repo is to give a basic example setup for ShareDB with Ace
+The purpose of this repo is to give a basic example setup for [ShareDB](https://github.com/share/sharedb) with [Ace Editor](https://github.com/ajaxorg/ace)

 ![Editor Example](/example-image.png)